annsudo/katacoda-scenarios/Monolithic to micro services/step1.md

 ## So many tabs..

-In the upper part of the screen we have the Kadacoda -editor.
+In the upper part of the screen we have the Katacoda -editor.
 There you can navigate and code the same way as you usually do locally.

 In the lower part you see :
 * terminal